Poems by Antero Alli

 O WRATHFUL DEITIES OF DOOMSAYING EVANGELICALS

-& DOGMATIC LITTLE BIGOTS,
+& THE TEN THOUSAND DOGMATIC LITTLE BIGOTS,

 I am bored to tears with my intolerances.